 When asked if he faced any challenges during the project, Nigel reveals: “Repairing the old wall in the corner was challenging as there had been some minor subsidence.
 We had to excavate the wall and replace some of the timber panels.”

-Once all the hardscaping and softscaping was complete, Nigel and his team planted trees and plants in the gardens.
-The garden area next to the shed features a vege pot, Lomandra Little Con, Camellia Quintessence, Rhododendron Vireya, Philodendron Xanadu, Camellia Setsugukka, Gardenia Radicans, Buxus Green Gem, and Buxus Graham Brandy.
+Once all of the hardscaping was complete, Nigel and his team planted trees and plants in the gardens.
+The garden area next to the shed features a veggie pot, Lomandra Little Con, Camellia Quintessence, Rhododendron Vireya, Philodendron Xanadu, Camellia Setsugukka, Gardenia Radicans, Buxus Green Gem, and Buxus Graham Brandy.